-There are two ways to calculate the Building Margin factor (EF{MB}) described on ACM 0002 methodology.
-The second option was chosen, were the capacity of the most recent build resources responsible for 20% of the system generation is used on the adequate equation(3).
+There are two ways to calculate the Building Margin factor (EF{MB}) described on ACM0002 (version 06) methodology.
+The second option was chosen, where the capacity of the most recent build resources responsible for 20% of the system generation is used on the adequate equation (3), for ex ante calculation.